American Bullfrog (Lithobates catesbeianus)

 Female bullfrogs lay 10,000 to 20,000 eggs in large masses.
 The tadpoles take two years to transform.
 They are the largest tadpoles found in Iowa.
 They are green with dark spotting on the body and tail.
 The underside is white or yellow.
 Bullfrogs are active day and night, although movement along water courses usually occurs at night and overland movements often take place on rainy nights.
 Otherwise, adults usually do not move far, staying in or close to their home pond.
 Some young bullfrogs may move considerable distances to find new homes.

 Bullfrogs are voracious and eat anything they can fit into their mouths.
 Aside from smaller normal prey, they have been known to eat other frogs and toads, tadpoles, fish, small snakes, and turtles, even small birds and rodents.
 They are also detrimental to other frog populations when they are introduced into an area that did not formerly have bullfrogs.
-Fishermen and froggers use this large appetite to their advantage.
-A hook baited with almost anything (red plastic worms or red cloth works well) is dangled in front of them and they are caught like fish.
-A valid fishing license is required to take frogs in Iowa.
+Anglers and froggers use this large appetite to their advantage.
+A hook baited with almost anything (red plastic worms or red cloth works well) is dangled in front of them and they are caught like fish (note: a valid fishing license is required to take frogs in Iowa).